VFY (VFY) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 VFY Historical Price

-According to the latest data gathered on VFY live price page, the current price of VFY is 0.06978USD.
+According to the latest data gathered on VFY live price page, the current price of VFY is 0.06354USD.
 The circulating supply of VFY(VFY) is

 In the past 24 hours, VFY has shown a price movement of